High Arch Foot Treatment in Singapore

 When should I see a podiatrist for high arch foot problems?

-If you experience persistent foot pain, difficulty walking or standing, or notice changes in your foot structure, it’s advisable to consult a podiatrist.
-These symptoms may indicate underlying issues such as high arches or other conditions that require professional assessment and treatment.
+If you experience persistent foot pain, difficulty walking or standing, or notice changes in your foot structure, consult a podiatrist.
+These symptoms may indicate underlying issues requiring professional assessment and treatment.
+For pes cavus foot treatment in Singapore, early assessment is advisable to help prevent the condition from progressing.

 Can I exercise or run with high arches?